Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Details on the New York State guidelines for triage and reassessment

 In New York State (NYS), the Crisis Standards of Care guidelines were codified by the NYS Taskforce on Life and the Law in the 2015 Ventilator Triage Guidelines~\citep{zuckerventilator}.
 These guidelines outline clinical criteria for triage, including exclusion criteria and stratification of patients using the Sequential Organ Failure Assessment (SOFA) score.
 We present these guidelines in a tree policy form in Figure \ref{fig:NYS-guidelines}.
 The goal of the NYS guidelines is to save the maximum number of lives.
 Note the important distinction with the number of \textit{life-years} saved; age should only be used as a tie-breaker.
 In particular, the NYS does not use categorical exclusion of specific patients sub-populations, based on demographics (such as age, BMI) or comorbid health conditions (such as history of diabetes or congestive heart failures).

 In particular, prior to reaching ventilator capacity constraint, ventilators are allocated first-come-first-served.
-When the capacity constraint is reached, new patients are triaged using SOFA scores: \begin{itemize} \item Those with SOFA $>$ 11 are categorized as blue (lowest priority) and do not receive a ventilator. \item Those with 1 $<$ SOFA $<$ 8 are categorized as red (highest priority) and receive a ventilator first. \item Those with SOFA between 8 and 11 are categorized as yellow (intermediate priority) and receive a ventilator as long as they are available and all patients in the red category have received a ventilator. \item Those with SOFA = 0 are categorized as green (lowest priority, same as blue) and do not receive a ventilator. \end{itemize} At 48 and 120 hours, patients on ventilators are re-assessed and categorized as blue (SOFA $>$ 11 or between 8 and 11 and not improving), yellow (SOFA $<$ 8 but not improving) or red (SOFA $<$ 8 and improving).
-Patients in blue and yellow categories are removed from the ventilator if a new patient with a higher priority requires one; patients in the blue category are removed first.
-In our representation of the NYS policies, we translate the priority classes \textit{blue} and \textit{green} as \textit{low} priority, \textit{yellow} as medium (med.) priority, and \textit{red} as \textit{high} priority.
+When the capacity constraint is reached, new patients are triaged using SOFA scores. i.e., at $t=0$ day: \begin{itemize} \item Those with SOFA $>$ 11 are categorized as blue (lowest priority) and do not receive a ventilator. \item Those with 1 $<$ SOFA $<$ 8 are categorized as red (highest priority) and receive a ventilator first. \item Those with SOFA between 8 and 11 are categorized as yellow (intermediate priority) and receive a ventilator as long as they are available and all patients in the red category have received a ventilator. \item Those with SOFA = 0 are categorized as green (lowest priority, same as blue) and do not receive a ventilator. \end{itemize} \tb{ The NYS guidelines for $t=0$ day of intubation are represented in Figure \ref{fig:NYS-time-1}.
+At $t=2$ days and $t=5$ days, patients on ventilators are reassessed and categorized as blue, yellow or red, depending of the current SOFA score and the change since the previous SOFA score.
+This is represented in Figure \ref{fig:NYS-time-48} and Figure \ref{fig:NYS-time-120}.} Patients in blue and yellow categories are removed from the ventilator if a new patient with a higher priority requires one; patients in the blue category are removed first.